 - Manage their user profile.
-Here, users can specify their area of expertise and conflicts of interest, set an option to receive automatic email notifications of the progress of their observations, grant access to proprietary data for other ALMA users, and delegate the right to trigger Target of Opportunity (ToO) observations to another selected ALMA user. - Access SnooPI, the tool for PIs, Co-PIs, Co-Is, and any other user designated by the PIs, to monitor the status of their scheduled observing projects. - Submit Helpdesk tickets. - Trigger ToO observations. - Access their proprietary data through the ALMA Archive.
+Here, users can specify their area of expertise and conflicts of interest, set an option to receive automatic email notifications of the progress of their observations, grant access to proprietary data for other ALMA users, and delegate the right to trigger Target of Opportunity (ToO) observations to another selected ALMA user. - Access SnooPI, the tool for PIs, Co-PIs, Co-Is, and any other user designated by the PIs, to monitor the status of their scheduled observing projects. - Submit ALMA Helpdesk tickets. - Trigger Target of Opportunity (ToO) observations. - Access their proprietary data through the ALMA Archive.